Nayem73/MY-TECH-SHEET/java/amigos.md

 # Encapsulation

 1. <u>*Encapsulation in Java is the process by which data (variables) and the code that acts upon them (methods) are integrated as a <mark>single unit</mark>.
-By encapsulating a class's variables, other classes cannot access them, and only the methods of the class can access them.*</u>
+By encapsulating a class's variables, other classes cannot access them, and only the methods of the class can access them.*</u> Simplified: *<u>Encapsulation is the process where fields and methods are integrated as a single unit which we know as a class.
+By encapsulating a class's variables, other classes cannot access them, and only the methods of the class can access them.</u>*
 * ekta class e jevabe amra field declare kori and pore method toiri kore oi field gulo use kori .... ei jinisgulo je ekta class er vitor e ase .. eitai Encapsulation.

 * Encapsulation in Java is a powerful mechanism for storing the data members and data methods of a class together.
 It is done in the form of a secure field accessible by only the members of the same class.